 As a charitable foundation that aims to reform the economy, we are struck by the barriers that some people still face in the UK, such as racism, sexism, ableism, homophobia, biphobia and transphobia and other types of discrimination.
 The experiences of diverse people who are traditionally not present in positions of power have been amplified by the social movements that have gained momentum over the years, for example, Black Lives Matter, Equal Pay, Disability and LGBTQ+ rights.
+Therefore, with our partners, we created the Foundation Practice Rating which aims to assess foundation practices in relation to accountability, transparency and diversity.

 Barrow Cadbury – Fair by Design